 We have compiled a list of frequently asked questions about suicide to help raise awareness and dispel some of the common myths about suicide:

 We know that those at risk for suicide do not necessarily want to die, but do want help in reducing the pain they are experiencing so that they can go on to lead productive, fulfilling lives.
-There is a lot of ambivalence surrounding the decision to take one’s own life, and by recognizing this, and discussing it, we can help the suicidal person start to recognize alternative options for managing their suffering.
-Often suicidal people are experiencing intolerable emotional pain, which they believe to be unrelenting.
+There is a lot of ambivalence surrounding the decision to take one’s own life, and by recognizing this, and discussing it, we can help the person thinking of suicide start to recognize alternative options for managing their suffering.
+Often, people thinking of suicide are experiencing intolerable emotional pain, which they believe to be unrelenting.
 They often feel hopeless and trapped.
 By helping them to recognize and explore alternatives to dying, you are planting the seeds of hope that things can improve.

-There is no research evidence that indicates talking to people about suicide, in the context of care, respect, and prevention, increases their risk of suicidal ideation or suicidal behaviours.
-Research does indicate that talking openly and responsibly about suicide lets a potentially suicidal person know they do not have to be alone, that there are people who want to listen and who want to help.
+There is no research evidence that indicates talking to people about suicide, in the context of care, respect, and prevention, increases their risk of suicide ideation or suicide behaviours.
+Research does indicate that talking openly and responsibly about suicide lets a person potentially thinking of suicide know they do not have to be alone, that there are people who want to listen and who want to help.
 Most people are relieved to finally be able to talk honestly about their feelings, and this alone can reduce the risk of an attempt.

-At some level, all suicide attempts are cries for help by individuals experiencing a high degree of desperation.
+A suicide attempt is an indicator that an individual's capacity for coping has hit zero.
 It is important to treat all attempts as serious.
-Once an attempt is made at any level of lethality, the risk for future and more serious attempts and completion increases significantly.
+Once an attempt is made at any level of lethality, the risk for future and more serious attempts increases significantly.

 About 80 percent of people who attempt or complete suicide send out warning signs to those around them, although they may not make a direct plea for help.
 Some warning signs may include: